ayorkshireworrall/docker-postgres-windows-config/README.md

 The below example content will do just this:

 ```
-create database appdb
+create database appdb;
-create user appuser
+create user appuser;
-grant all privileges on database appdb to appuser
+grant all privileges on database appdb to appuser;
 ```

 Open up a CMD or Powershell terminal and navigate to the locally cloned version of this project.